MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/datatables.md

 If you want to access a specific column in a datable that contains column headers, use the **%ExcelData[rowNumber]['ColumnName']** notation.

 If you loop through a datatable with a **For Each** action, the variable that will contain the current iteration’s data is considered to be a data row.

+## Know issues and limitations

+- **Issue**: The values for data row and data table variables are not displayed properly in the variables pane.
+- **Workarounds**: None.